simonblee/marionette-dust/README.md

 ### AMD

 If using a module loader like Requirejs, simply define the three dependencies 'backbone', 'dust' and 'marionette' in your Requirejs config file and then define this module as a dependency after marionette during the initial application setup.

-The plugin requires you to compile all of your dust templates before use Set the name of the compiled template as your template parameter in you view.
-Use Marionette as normal and the plugin will handle the rest.

 ```javascript
 define([